 | Character Stats |

 For stat distribution, prioritize Heart as your main investment since it increases Melee Attack, Ki, and Ki Recovery Speed, all of which are essential for sustaining long combo sequences.
-Stamina should be your secondary stat, allowing you to maintain agility while equipping heavier armor for improved defense and survivability in close range fights.
+Strength should be your secondary focus, boosting both melee damage and Ki Damage to make staggering enemies easier.
+Invest in Stamina only as needed to equip armor with beneficial effects while keeping your Agility in the green range.

-Magic is also an important investment to support the use of Onmyo Magic, enabling the use of talismans for elemental debuffs that further enhance the Cestus’ offensive potential during engagements.
+Magic is also an important investment, enabling the use of talismans for buffs and debuffs that further enhance the Cestus’ offensive potential during engagements.

 | Jump to Section! | |